ClickHouse/ClickHouse/docs/en/sql-reference/functions/json-functions.md

 **Returned value**

-- Returns an unescapated string from `json`.
+- Returns an unescaped string from `json`.
 If unescaping failed, if the value does not exist or if it has a wrong type then it returns an empty string.
 [String](../data-types/string.md).

 **Examples**